Moving a Peloton Bike

 It is important to note that Pelotons are made with some fragile and expensive parts, such as the touchscreen, which you must consider while preparing for your move.
 Any damage to these parts can be costly.

-Just follow my advise below and your Peloton move will go smoothly!
+Just follow my advice below and your Peloton move will go smoothly!

 How much does a peloton weigh?